cr1deg0/Netflix_dataset_analysis/README.md

 3. Data Cleaning and Data Wrangling
 4. Data Analysis

-The following python libraries have been used for the project:
+The following Python libraries have been used for the project:

 - [Numpy](https://numpy.org/doc/stable/#)
 - [Pandas](https://pandas.pydata.org/pandas-docs/stable/index.html)